noorq/casser/README.md

 # casser
-Cutting edge Java 8 and Scala 2.11 Cassandra Client
+Fast and easy, functional style cutting edge Java 8 and Scala 2.11 Cassandra client

-Current status: First application is using in production!
+Current status: First application in production (may be more)

 ### Features